huggingface/blog/lora-adapters-dynamic-loading.md

 # Dynamic LoRA loading for better performance and optimized resource usage

-We've been able to drastically speed up inference in the Hub for LoRAs based on Diffusion models.
+We've been able to drastically speed up inference in the Hub for public LoRAs based on public Diffusion models.
 This has allowed us to save compute resources and provide a better user experience.

 To perform inference on a given model, there are two steps:
 1. Warm up phase - that consists in downloading the model and setting up the service (25s).